seakhtar/nsf-sbir/pages/showcase.md

 ### 3D Printing Like Nature

-Branch Technology, a small business funded by the National Science Foundation, combines 3D printing, industrial robotics, and conventional building materials to enable a new way to build.
+Branch Technology combines 3D printing, industrial robotics, and conventional building materials to enable a new way to build.

 To learn more visit: [https://www.branch.technology/](https://www.branch.technology/).
 </div>